-NOTE: Change engine oil and oil filter for the first time after 250 hours maximum of operation, then every 250 hours thereafter.
+NOTE: Change engine oil and oil filter for the first time before 100 hours maximum of operation, then every 250 hours thereafter.

-If John Deere PLUS-50® or ACEA E4 or E5 engine oil and a John Deere oil filter are used, the oil and filter change interval may be extended by 50 percent or to 375 hours.
+If John Deere PLUS-50® engine oil and a John Deere oil filter are used, the oil and filter change interval may be extended by 50 percent or to 375 hours.

 OILSCAN® or OILSCAN PLUS® is a John Deere sampling program to help you monitor machine performance and identify potential problems before they cause serious damage.
-OILSCAN® and OILSCAN PLUS® kits are available from your John Deere engine distributor or servicing dealer.
+OILSCAN® and OILSCAN PLUS®kits are available from your John Deere engine distributor or servicing dealer.
 Oil samples should be taken prior to the oil change.
 Refer to instructions provided with kit.